All Episodes

 I still struggle to get my router to reach my Xbox.

-But I think from from a lawyer's perspective, uh, you know, what what this evidence or what this Indicates is that there are multiple plausible explanations out there with respect to who leaked the emails from the DNC.
+But I think from a lawyer's perspective, what this evidence or what this indicates is that there are multiple plausible explanations out there with respect to who leaked the emails from the DNC.

-And more importantly, you know, despite what Congresswoman Wasserman Schultz had to say uh with respect to cooperation with the Federal Bureau of Investigation or the Department of Homeland Security, DNC made this much harder for itself.
+And more importantly, despite what Congresswoman Wasserman Schultz had to say with respect to cooperation with the Federal Bureau of Investigation or the Department of Homeland Security, DNC made this much harder for itself.

 Well, they wouldn't let the FBI even look at their computer systems.